 - Delirium Tremens – The severest form of the condition experienced by individuals going through alcohol withdrawal.

-- Hyperactive Delirium – This form is classified as being extremely uncooperative and alert.
+- Hyperactive Delirium – This form is classified as being extraordinarily uncooperative and alert.

-- Hypoactive Delirium – This form is the most common out of the two and in it, individuals tend to sleep a lot and become careless and disorganized with performing daily tasks such as missing meals and appointments.
+- Hypoactive Delirium – This form is the most common of the two.
+Individuals tend to sleep a lot and become careless and disorganized with daily tasks such as missing meals and appointments.

 Some individuals may experience a combination of both hyperactive delirium and hypoactive delirium, switching between the two.

 Inflammation and infection can hinder the function of the brain, resulting in the person developing delirium.
 Certain medications to treat illnesses can also cause agitation, and drug abuse is another cause of fever.